musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 {% endhighlight %}
 <img src="../assets/img/dataset.jpg"/>

-- **Verify data import:**

-Confirm that the raw data has been successfully ingested into Blob Storage and is available for preprocessing in the next stage.
+- **Verify data import to confirm that the raw data has been successfully ingested into Blob Storage and is available for preprocessing in the next stage.**

 {% highlight python %}
 import pandas, mltable